mUfasa119/HORUSx/README.md

 |---|---|
 | ![Banner](screenshots/banner.png) | ![scrcpy](screenshots/session.png) |

-> Add `screenshots/session.png` — a real screenshot of scrcpy running with your phone screen mirrored.
+> To add a live session screenshot: run HorusX, mirror your phone, and save the scrcpy window as `screenshots/session.png`.

 ---